Biz-mark/Quicksilver/README.md

 [Quicksilver in OctoberCMS Marketplace](https://octobercms.com/plugin/BizMark-quicksilver)

-Lightning fast cache system that converts your website page to static html files.
+Lightning fast cache system that converts your website page to static .html, .xml, .json and other files.

 ## Installation